 - Your names will be registered and then we acquire the gorilla permit.
 On receiving the payment they will buy the gorilla permit but then having this permit doesn’t 100% guarantee you seeing the gorillas although chances of seeing them are about 98%

-Important to note is that tour operators in Uganda through their joint organization of AUTO normally buy as much as 80% of the permits for a time of up to two years to the intended date of trekking the gorillas. each of the member agencies can buy as many as 20 permits in a single month.
-For each booking they make a cash deposit of thrity percent which is US$75 is made for every permit and then the balance is expected to be paid in not more than three months from the month tracking in the first work days of Monday to Friday.
+Important to note is that tour operators in Uganda through their joint organization of AUTO normally buy as much as 80% of the permits for a time of up to two years to the intended date of trekking the gorillas.
+Each of the member agencies can buy as many as 20 permits in a single month.
 However individuals as well as those not under the AUTO umbrella can buy at most two gorilla permits every month three months before the intended month of the gorilla trekking when the reservations open on the very-first working days from Monday to Friday of that month.
 Permits that aren’t sold on opening of the booking days are resold the next day without any limit put on the number of permits sold by a single operator or even individual person.

 What To Wear ?
 Choosing the right Clothing

 Gorilla Trekking gear guide, Good quality walking boots if trying any hikes or even climbs, warm layers of cloth for the cold evenings and clothing for wet weather remember it becomes cold and wet at this high altitude.
 More on what to wear on an African safari

 Background Information on Mountain Gorilla in Uganda –Behavior, History, Facts of Mountain Gorillas, Predators, Habitat plus Diet: